Paulinendemo/Project-1/README.md

 ## Technology Used
 HTML- which was used to build the structure of the pages.

-CSS - which was used to style the pages incuding the left aside navigation bar
+CSS - which was used to style the pages.

 Reference Materialize CSS